Lekhamm/BOB-Project/README.md

 # Database Schemas and Entities
 MySQL Database:
 MySQL is utilized as the primary database management system for this project.
-Below are the schemas and entities with careful consideration of primary and foreign keys for maintaining data integrity and relationships.
+Below are the schemas and entities.

 Schema 1: Users
 Entities: